rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 #### Operation

+openqa-cli

 ### Helper Scripts

 #### Installation

 ### Glossary
-The following terms are used within the context of openQA:-
+The following terms are used within the context of OpenQA:-

 test module
 * An individual test case in a single perl module (.pm) file, e.g. "sshxterm".
 If not further specified a test module is denoted with its "short name" equivalent to the filename including the test definition.
 The "full name" is composed of the test group (TBC), which itself is formed by the top-folder of the test module file, and the short name, e.g. "x11-sshxterm" (for x11/sshxterm.pm)